nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 So too, you can `map` `EventStream`s.
-You pass `map` a function, and for every event that the parent `EventStream` fires, the new `EventStream` will fire an event whose value is the result of applying the function to the parent's event.
+You pass `map` a function, and for every event that the parent `EventStream` fires, the new `EventStream` will fire an event whose value is the result of applying the function to the parent’s event.

  <a class="btn btn-primary" target="_blank" href="/showdemo/EventStream_map">Live Example</a>

 ### Combined `filter` and `map`: `collect`

-For convenience, `EventStream` has a `collect` method, just like Scala's collections.
-Just as you'd expect, it takes a `PartialFunction` that specifies which events to respond to and what event to fire in response.
+For convenience, `EventStream` has a `collect` method, just like Scala’s collections.
+Just as you’d expect, it takes a `PartialFunction` that specifies which events to respond to and what event to fire in response.

 ### Switching `EventStream`s: `flatMap`

-Let's get a bit more advanced now, and apply `flatMap` to `EventStream`s.
+Let’s get a bit more advanced now, and apply `flatMap` to `EventStream`s.

 What does `flatMap` do in the Scala Collections